 The term moderate exercise is used frequently right now.
 Do you really know what it means?
 (Does anyone?)
 Without a definition it’s up to anyone’s personal interpretation.
 When you’re a woman in the middle of life in the middle of COVID19, should middle of the road exercise be your choice?
 In this post I’m sharing more about the definition of moderate exercise and discussing whether it’s relevant now.

 The problem with accepting “moderate exercise” being best for the immune system is that the theory came from studies in the 80s and 90s.
-Since the popularity and proven benefits of high intensity interval training for many populations little more has been done to define a best practice for immune boosting.
+Since the popularity and proven benefits of high intensity interval training for many populations little more has been done to define a best physical activity practices for immune boosting.

-In other words the recommendations to get moderate exercise are simply a carry over from decades ago and ambiguous.
+In other words the recommendations to get moderate exercise are simply a carry over from decades ago, and it’s very ambiguous.

 Questions I Answer in this Post

 - What is moderate exercise, and is it really the best right now?

 - Is there a definition of moderate exercise?

 - If you’re not exercising right now, should you start?